 Artists duo and researchers Lancel/Maat investigate social and sensory connections, privacy, empathy, vulnerability and trust by using Multi Brain Computer Interfaces (Multi BCI).
 During internationally shown performance installations people were asked to kiss, like a reflexive data scape.
 Kissing acts are orchestrated again for a poetic, digital, synthetic ritual.
 In live kissing experiments with Multi BCI EEG headsets, visitors are designated as “Kissers” or “Observers”.
 Their brain waves are measured while kissing.
-The EEG data is then displayed in real-time in floor projects.
+The EEG data is then projected in real-time on the floor.
 At the same time, the brain waves of the observers are measured, with neurons reflecting the activity of the kiss movements that resonate in their imagination.
 The combination of all data thus forms a visual and reflexive data scape, translated into an algorithm for a soundscape: a “Kissing Data Symphony”.

 Quote: ‘Eaglescience is an open and flexibele software developer’ – Hermen Maat, Lancel/Maat